dineshsairallapalli/7DOF-Cobot-FT-MPC-ArticulatingArm/README.md

 ## Supported Manipulator Cobots

-This controller has been tested on—and can be deployed to—any of robosuite’s standard manipulators:
+This controller has been tested on and can be deployed to any of robosuite’s standard manipulators:

 | Robot         | DOF | Gripper           |
 | ------------- | --- | ----------------- |